-Despite the fact that the cryptomarket is now facing not the best times, Bitcoin still hopes to hit its peak, just like in 2017.
+Despite the fact that the crypto market is now facing not the best times, the Bitcoin blockchain development company still hopes to hit its peak, just like in 2017.
 Nevertheless, it is gaining more and more new investors, whose first action would be purchasing coins from the stock.
-There are also new projects coming up to create their wallets and issue new tokens.
-The thing that unites the entire market and helps it to develop and grow is cryptocurrency exchange service.
+There are also new coin launch platform projects coming up to create their wallets and issue new tokens.
+The thing that unites the entire market and helps it to develop and grow is the cryptocurrency exchange service.
 However, an exchange being hacked affects all its users and their wallets.

 What are the biggest crypto-exchange hacks, and how could they have been prevented?